-Robert E. Callahan ran Callahan's Old West Trading Post & Indian Village in Saugus's "Outlaw Canyon," at 13660
+Robert E. Callahan ran Callahan's Old West Trading Post & Indian Village in Saugus' "Outlaw Canyon" at 13660

 Sierra Highway.
 After 1986 the building was home to the Canyon Theatre Guild.

-This aluminum-alloy trading token was probably issued in the 1960s.
-The obverse bears an incorrect
+This trading token was probably issued in the 1960s.
+The were made in different alloys, presumably at different times.
+Many are an

 more common than the errorless variety.